top of page

 • 8/6 Roster: Employees work 8 days on followed by 6 days off.
 This roster is family-friendly and ideal for those who prefer shorter time away from home.
 It’s also popular among professionals and leadership teams because it provides built-in overlap and handover days for smoother transitions.

 • 2/2 Roster: In this system, workers are on duty for 2 weeks followed by 2 weeks off.
-While this means less frequent airport visits, the longer time on site allows for an extended break at home during the off period
+This is also referred to as an even time roster.

 • 2/1 Roster: Employees work for 2 weeks and have 1 Week off.
 This is a more intense schedule, often used in high-demand roles.